Report Oct. 5, 2022

 Residential and commercial

 Combined residential and commercial energy demand is projected to rise by around 15% through 2050.
-Led by the growing economies of non-OECD nations, average worldwide household electricity use will rise about 30% between 2019 and 2050.
+Led by the growing economies of developing nations, average worldwide household electricity use will rise about 75% between 2021 and 2050.

 Energy efficiency plays a big role in constraining energy demand growth within the residential and commercial sectors as modern appliances, advanced materials and policies shape the future.

-Demand shifts to non-OECD with growth primarily supplied by electricity
+Residential/commercial demand shifts to non-OECD with electricity growth

 - Globally, electricity demand rises by 1.8% per year, growing to almost 50% of this sector by 2050, as traditional biomass, coal and oil demand decline.